 In the PTZ settings page, you can select preset positions for the camera to patrol.
 A total of 256 preset positions can be configured.
-40 of them can be used in a patrolling tour.
+40 of them can be used for patrolling.

 Please follow the steps below to configure preset positions and arrange them in a pan/tilt/zoom tour: